Beyond Forgetting: Machine Unlearning Elicits Controllable Side Behaviors and Capabilities: Empirical Analysis

-\textbf{Inducing truth via RAd}.
-Table~\ref{tab:truthfulqa} shows that unlearning via RAd with truthfulness direction consistently improves TruthfulQA performance compared to the base model.
-For Zephyr-7B, the average improvements are $+5.3$ on open-ended generation tasks and $+6.6$ on multiple-choice tasks, while Mistral-7B exhibits larger improvements of $+12.7$ and $+6.6$, respectively.
+Table~\ref{tab:truthfulqa} shows that RAd with truthfulness direction consistently improves TruthfulQA performance compared to the base model.
+For Zephyr-7B, the average improvements are $+5.3$ on the open-ended generation task and $+6.6$ on multiple-choice tasks, while Mistral-7B exhibits larger improvements of $+12.7$ and $+6.6$, respectively.
 In contrast, RAd with a random direction yields only marginal improvements on TruthfulQA: Zephyr-7B achieves average improvements of $+2.0$ and $+0.1$, while Mistral-7B shows improvements of $+0.8$ and $+0.4$ on open-ended and multiple-choice tasks, respectively.
 Furthermore, RAd with truthfulness lowers WMDP accuracy while maintaining general performance on MMLU.

-\textbf{Evading truth via RAb.} Unlearning via RAb with the truthfulness direction consistently degrades TruthfulQA performance compared to the base model.
+RAb with truthfulness direction consistently degrades TruthfulQA performance compared to the base model.
 For Zephyr-7B, the average decrease is $-4.4$ on open-ended generation tasks and $-14.0$ on multiple-choice tasks, while for Mistral-7B, the average decrease is $-5.6$ and $-4.7$, respectively.
-In contrast, unlearning via RAb with a random direction yields slight performance improvements for both models.
+RAb with random direction fails to unlearn for both models.

-\subsection{Sentiment}

-In this section, we investigate how the unlearning process via RAd and RAb elicits control sentiment.
+\subsubsection{Sentiment}

-\textbf{Data and setup.} We employ GLUE-SST2~\cite{wang2018glue}, a benchmark for binary sentiment analysis containing positive (pos) and negative (neg) labels.
+\textbf{Experimental setup.} We employ GLUE-SST2~\citep{wang2018glue}, a benchmark for sentiment analysis containing positive (pos) and negative (neg) labels.
 The dataset is partitioned into training, validation, and test sets.
 Since labels for the SST2 test set are not publicly available, we adopt the original validation set as the test set for evaluation purposes.
-The training set is used for identifying the sentiment directions.
+The training set is used to identify the sentiment directions.